Ted 2 poster

 At 57 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Structural examination shows that this crucial beat The trial begins and the prosecution systematically dismantles their case, arguing Ted is property not person.
 The judge seems skeptical.
 False defeat - their case appears weak., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 85 minutes (74% through) represents the emotional nadir.
 Here, Ted loses the case - the judge rules he is not a person under the law.
 Complete legal defeat.
-Ted's personhood is officially denied, confirming his worst fears., reveals the protagonist at their lowest point.
+Ted's personhood is officially denied, confirming his worst fears., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 92 minutes initiates the final act resolution at 80% of the runtime.
 Samantha finds precedent for appeal; they discover Donny plans to kidnap Ted for Hasbro to create more living teddy bears.
 New information about corporate conspiracy gives them renewed purpose and strategy., demonstrating the transformation achieved throughout the journey.